Revision 22-1; Effective Aug. 23, 2022

 All assessments for MHMs requested through the CLASS program must:

-- be based on a face-to-face evaluation of the individual by the licensed professional, conducted not more than one year before the date of purchase of the MHM;
+- be based on a face-to-face evaluation of the person by the licensed professional, conducted not more than one year before the date of purchase of the MHM;

 - include a description of and a recommendation for a specific MHM listed in this appendix and any associated items or modifications necessary to make the MHM functional;

-- include a diagnosis that is related to the individual's need for the MHM (for example, cerebral palsy, quadriplegia or deafness);
+- include a diagnosis that is related to the person's need for the MHM (for example, cerebral palsy, quadriplegia or deafness);

 - include a description of the condition related to the diagnosis (for example, unable to ambulate without assistance); and

-- include a description of the specific needs of the individual and how the MHM will meet those needs (for example, an individual who uses a wheelchair for mobility in his home and the community needs to be able to enter the shower area of his residence safely.
+- include a description of the specific needs of the person and how the MHM will meet those needs (for example, a person who uses a wheelchair for mobility in his home needs to be able to enter the shower area of his residence safely.
 In order to achieve this goal, barriers in the bathroom need to be removed and a roll-in shower needs to be created).

 Repair and maintenance of items purchased through the CLASS program do not require justification from a medical professional.